Jorg3GF/jorg3gf.github.io/_posts/2019-10-15-FantasyPremierLeague.md

 Take a look at my approach to the game [here](https://jorg3gf.github.io/Projects/fantasyPL.html) - this is an analysis of the first 8 game weeks of season 2019/20.

-Or check out my [Shiny dashboard](https://jorg3.shinyapps.io/fantasydashboard/) to support your player transfers.
+Or check out my [Shiny dashboard](https://jorg3.shinyapps.io/fpldash10/) (updated with GW10 results) to support your player transfers.

 Hope you enjoy it!